ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 ~~~

 ## Color Generation
-For the avatar images, I decided that each avatar would have a given color from some given set of possible colors.
-At first I figured that I could make use of the fact that each of the digits in the seed values was hexadecimal, so I decided to have 8 different possible colors.
+For the avatar images, I decided that each avatar would have a main color which would be used for the pattern of the avatar, and a white background.
+The main color would be a given color from some given set of possible colors.
+At first I figured that I could make use of the fact that each of the digits in the seed values was hexadecimal, so I decided to have 8 different possible colors.[^8-colors]

 In order to generate the color I decided to take the first two digits of the seed, average them into one hexadecimal digit, and have each color correspond to two of the possible resulting digits.
 However, after using ghci to generate a bunch of colors from a list of seeds I found that the statistical distribution of the colors chosen tended to be heavily focused on one specific color.
 Almost half of the seeds I would feed into the color choosing function I had written would yield orange.[^color-stats]